-So, Internet-goers, I present to you the next collegiate gymnast that deserves worldwide attention: Her name is Alicia Boren.
+So, Internet-goers, I present to you the next collegiate gymnast who deserves worldwide attention: Her name is Alicia Boren.
 She soars through the air and dances like M.C.
 Hammer for the Florida Gators gymnastics team.

 As a senior last year, Boren featured a floor routine fans of all ages can appreciate as she took you through a myriad of different decades of music.

 The choreography features nods to M.C.
 Hammer’s “U Can’t Touch This”, Lil Jon & The East Side Boyz’ “Get Low” and Fifth Harmony’s “Worth it”.
 She even throws in a “nae nae” and hits the “shoot” dance, all while injecting her own personal flair before ending the routine with (what else?) a Gator chomp.